theobald-software/kb.theobald-software.github.io/content/_xtract-is/how-to-post-data-in-sap.md

 For more information, see [Connection Manager](https://help.theobald-software.com/en/xtract-is/sap-connection/the-connection-manager).
 3. Look up the function module Z_ECS_PRODUCT_CREATE_MULTI.<br>
 ![ssis-write-xtractis-fuba-01](/img/contents/xis/BAPI-table-input.png){:class="img-responsive" }
-4. Connect the source component to the Xtract BAPI component.
+4. Connect the source component to the Xtract BAPI component. <br>
 The data in the source is automatically mapped to the corresponding table in the Xtract BAPI component.<br>
 ![ssis-write-xtractis-fuba-02](/img/contents/xis/ssis-write-xtractis-fuba-02.png){:class="img-responsive" }
 5. Run the SSIS Package and check the results in SAP.<br>